 Students are responsible for removing their trash and recycling to university designated trash rooms or dumpsters.
-Excessive trash build up will be charged to the residential community.
+Cleaning excessive trash build up will be charged to the residential community.

-Trash dumpsters are located in the rear of Forrer Hall, to the north side of Poole Residence in the Sustainability Section.

-Center and in the parking lot at the east end of the Rosenthal Complex.
+Trash dumpsters are located in the rear of Thomson Hall, to the north side of Poole Residence Center and in the parking lot at the east end of the Rosenthal Complex.